Henrique Castro-Pires

 Welcome!

-I am a Lecturer in Economics at the University of Surrey.
 I am an applied microeconomic theorist working on organizational economics and contract theory.
+I am currently an Assistant Professor of Economics at the Miami Herbert Business School.

 Click here for my CV.